hkwan16/cs151-halma/HALMA_RULES.md

 In a two-player game, a player wins by occupying the opponent's starting yard with all 19 counters.

 In a four-player partnership game, a team wins when all 26 counters belonging to that pair have reached their target yards.

-## Optional Anti-Stalling Rule

-The PDF mentions an extra rule suggested to prevent draws caused by a player keeping a counter permanently in their own yard:

-- If a counter can leave its own yard by jumping an enemy counter, or by a chain of jumps that starts by jumping an enemy counter, it must do so.
-- After a counter has left its own yard, it may not come to rest in that yard again, though it may hop across it.